7uperior/famlafl/docs/source/implementations/sampling.rst

 After 4 steps of sequential bootstrapping our drawn samples are [1, 2, 0, 2].

-Let's see how this example is solved by the mlfinlab implementation.
+Let's see how this example is solved by the famlafl implementation.
 To reproduce that:

 1) we need to set warmup to [1], which corresponds to phi = [1] on the first step
 2) verbose = True to print updated probabilities